 CEO Sundar Pichai revealed Google’s translator’s money-making potential on Monday during the firm’s second-quarter earnings conference call.
-Google Search, YouTube, Google Docs and Gmail are already generating money for the company every day.
-The app translates almost 143 billion words per day and it got a big boost during the Football World Cup Tournament.
-Google translator has launched 12 years ago and it has been adding new features over the years.
-The giant currently offers its translation services for free but obviously, they will not deny the aspect of making money out of this app too.
+Google Search, YouTube, Google Docs, and Gmail are already generating money for the company every day.
+The app translates almost 143 billion words per day, and it got a big boost during the Football World Cup Tournament.
+Google translator launched 12 years ago, and it has been adding new features over the years.
+The giant currently offers its translation services for free, but they will not deny the aspect of making money out of this app.

 I … was extremely proud to see the positive feedback on how useful Google Translate was for people who traveled to Russia.
 In these simple moments, when you’re in an unfamiliar place or you don’t know the language, Google is there to help with the right information at the right time. – Sundar Pichai, CEO Google